matthewbdaly/laravel-comments/README.md

 Views
 -----

-The package includes a view for submitting comments, which can be included in another view as follows:
+The package includes a view for submitting comments, named `comments::comments`, which can be included in another view as follows:

 ```php
 @include('comments::comments', ['parent' => $post])